oscarlevin/discrete-book/errata3.md

 * Proof of Theorem 4.3.4: In Case 1, the function is bounded above by a horizontal asymptote at *k* = 6, not f=6.

+* Example 5.1.1: The sequence as displayed is missing a 0 between the 1 and the 1/7.

 * Example 5.1.5: The solution includes the number 28, but it should be 26 (in three places).

 * Example 5.2.7: In solving the congruence, the first line should be $8y \equiv 637 \pmod{5}$.